 Please visit our Professional Staff Recruitment page for more information about how you can join our Hall Director team!

 The Leadership Team is comprised of our Director, Associate Directors, and Assistant Directors.
 This team provides supervision and guidance for the Hall Director team and Central Office Staff.
-They manage major projects, lead our facilities manage efforts and are an integral part of our department.
-The Leadership Team focuses on building relationships not only with their staffs but with campus and community partners.
+They manage major projects, lead our facilities, manage efforts and are an integral part of our department.
+The Leadership Team focuses on building relationships not only with their staff but with campus and community partners.